Corpse Party II: Darkness Distortion: Gameplay

-"Corpse Party II: Darkness Distortion follows three high school friends; Haruka Nanami, Nemu Takanashi, and Maria Hitsugi, as they explore the Amare Est Vivere Hospital, testing a local urban legend as the streamer Nemu seeks to boost her subscriber count.
-Unfortunately for the three girls, the legend of "Ayame's Mercy" is true, and they trigger a decades-old curse that sends them into a dark realm.
-Together they must avoid the vengeful spirit of Ayame Kirishima and other horrors from the hospital's dark past as they search for a way to dispel Ayame's curse once and for all."

 Development

 Darkness Distortion was announced by MAGES and Team GrisGris in August 2023.

 Xseed Games officially announced the game would be localized on March 28, 2024, with a trailer and a release date of sometime in the following Fall.
 Preorders also went on sale at this point, and the Ayame's Mercy Edition was announced as well.
 Despite this, the game saw multiple delays and was eventually pushed to 2026.
 The developers said that the game was delayed in the interest of making the game higher quality.

 Release

 As of August 2025, the game is expected to be released in 2026.

 Along with the digital version, XSEED has announced two physical release of the game; a standard edition, and a collector's release titled "Ayame's Mercy Edition."
 The physical game includes a reversible cover, an LED candle, a 64-page artbook, an art card, a set of items from the game, and a steelbook case.